-There’s a great walk from here, north to Blakeney Point and the seals.
-The beach itself is sparse and natural, with the odd fishing boat pulled up on the higher reaches of the steep shingle beach.
+The beach at Cley-Next-The-Sea is sparse and natural, with the odd fishing boat pulled up on the higher reaches of the steep shingle beach.
 It’s a favourite with anglers and bird watchers, who come to enjoy the migratory and resident birds.
-A great place to get back to nature.
+This is a great place to get back to nature.

 The steep beach at Cley-Next-The-Sea.

 With just one boat pulled up onto the higher reaches of the steep shingle, Cley beach was quiet for this visit.
-The long stretch north to Blakeney Point was devoid of people, with just two birdwatchers, whom I interviewed on the beach.
+The long stretch north to Blakeney Point was quiet, with just two birdwatchers, whom I interviewed on the beach.
 The overcast sky fused into the horizon and the brightly coloured pebbles and shells provided the visual counterpoint.
 The mood was laconic and slightly wistful.

 The pleasure of the beach for Nick and Amy.

 On an almost deserted winter beach at Cley-Next-The-Sea.

 Pronounced “Cly”, Cley-Next-The-Sea is located in an Area of Outstanding Natural Beauty between Blakeney and Holt on the main coast road between Wells-Next-The-Sea and Sheringham.
 This is a well-to-do part of the county and the scenery is outstanding.
 The Norfolk Coastal Path passes this way and the area is also popular with birdwatchers.

 With (Richard) Skipper, fishing on a shifting beach at Cley-Next-The-Sea.

-A big sky above the beach and the marshes at Cley-Next-The-Sea.
+A big sky above the beach and the marshes.